tobitege/DaisyUI.Avalonia.NET/README.md

 This library provides native Avalonia controls that mimic the utility-first, semantic class naming of DaisyUI, making it easy to build beautiful, themed UIs in Avalonia.
 A NuGet package will hopefully be available soon, too.

+> [!NOTE]
+> **🚧 Active Development — Expect Breaking Changes 🚧**
+>
+> This will be under heavy development with a lot of changes across many files, while I'll keep
+> refining and adding missing features to existing controls or even add custom new ones, like the
+> weather widgets.
+Pin to a specific commit if you need stability!

 ## Features

 - **Native Controls**: C# classes inheriting from Avalonia primitives (e.g., `DaisyButton : Button`).